The World We Make: Plot

 Seeing the society around is adamant about keeping them apart, Lee and Jordan create a world exclusively of their own.
 But even that doesn’t prove to be a safe place when the real-world issues start invading.
 Jordan’s doctors have advised him not to play football ever again if he doesn’t want to get permanent brain damage.
 But he is well aware that without football, that scholarship won’t exist.
 As he doesn’t want to take out a student loan, Jordan is forced to quash his dreams and ask his father for something that he never thought he would: getting him a job at Thomas’s workplace.

 Jordan breaks up with Lee and resigns himself to his fate until Lee comes to his rescue.
 At the beginning of the film, Jeff offhandedly comments that Lee should sell Casey’s horse if she feels overwhelmed by her responsibilities.
 She holds on to the horse for as long as she can.
 After all, it is the last connection she feels she has with her brother.
 As long as she can ride it, she doesn’t have to acknowledge that her brother is gone.
 So, when she finally sells the horse, grief begins to pour out of her.

-Lee gives some of the money to Jordan to attend college and get his dreams back on track.
-It’s a profoundly selfless thing to do for someone whom she is no longer dating.
-But for a few months, Jordan’s dreams were her dreams as well.
-And even though the relationship has ended, Jordan hasn’t stopped being one of the most important persons in her life.
+Despite the two being broken up, Lee donated some money to Jordan so that he could start to attend college, helping his dreams get back on track.
+In the time period of a few months, Jordan’s dreams were her dreams as well. and even though their relationship has ended, Jordan didn't stop being one of the most important people in Lee's life.

 Jordan has let himself be convinced that they don’t belong together.
 Lee’s actions clear any doubt that he might have about their relationship.
 He realizes that she is not just willing to stand by him during his troubles; she also wants to help him overcome them actively.
 Beyond all the differences they have, a relationship like that is rare.
 And he shouldn’t let go of it this easily.
 Eventually, the world they made for themselves is reinforced and expanded, encompassing their respective families, including Thomas, who seems to have come to the same conclusion as Jordan.

 The horseshoe originally belongs to Casey.
 He had plans to throw it into the Pacific Ocean at the end of the horse-riding trip.
 After his passing, Jordan overcomes his fear and learns how to ride a horse, which helps him recover after the assault.
 Following their reconciliation, Lee and Jordan take the trip together, with Jeff and Logan following them by car.
 The trip that Casey originally planned gives his family and best friend a chance to find catharsis.
 The film ends as Lee throws the horseshoe into the ocean, fulfilling Casey’s final wish.